spring-attic/understanding/javascript-modules/README.md

 > **Note:** `import` and `export` must be used at the top block scope.
 > Nesting `import` or `export` inside blocks will cause the run-time
 > environment to throw a SyntaxError.

+## JavaScript Packages

+One or more related modules may be organized into a JavaScript package.
+Similar to Java packages, JavaScript packages organize their modules into a hierarchy under a single namespace.
+Unlike Java packages, JavaScript packages do not enforce access privileges.